Our products

 • A bunch of fresh parsley

-Natural Clams 20/30 Rías Gallegas Dardo Premium Preserve - 120ml
+Almejas al Natural 20/30 Rías Gallegas Dardo Conserva Premium - 120ml

-Natural Clams 20/30 Rías Gallegas Dardo Premium Preserve - 120ml
+Natural Clams 20/30 Rías Gallegas Dardo Premium Preserves - 120ml

 Selection of fresh and frozen seafood from the Atlantic and Mediterranean.
 The quality of the seafood defines the zarzuela.
 Refrigerated shipping with guaranteed cold chain.